anitakate/Kate-palace/README.md

 Authors
-Catherine Nyambura Ndung'u - Initial work - Pizza Inn See also the list of contributors who participated in this project.
+Catherine Nyambura Ndung'u - Initial work - Pizza Inn The list of contributors who also participated in this project;Melby John
+                                                               Shantel Mogare

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details